run-ai/docs/docs/Researcher/cli-reference/runai-submit-dist-mpi.md

 #### --backoff-limit `<int>`

 > The number of times the Job will be retried before failing.
 The default is 6.

-This flag will only work with training workloads (when the `--interactive` flag is not specified).
+#### --ttl-after-finish < duration >

+> The duration, after which a finished job is automatically deleted (e.g. 5s, 2m, 3h).

 ### Storage

 #### --git-sync `<stringArray>`